Giving blood, a gesture that saves lives

 Apheresis is a form of donation that permits the blood components to be separated as they are extracted.

-A machine with a centrifuge system separates the donor's plasma or platelets and returns the other components, basically the red blood cells to the donor.
+A machine with a centrifuge system separates the donor's plasma or platelets and returns the other components, such as the red blood cells to the donor.
 The process uses only one venipuncture.

 This type of donation lasts 40 minutes and enables more of the required blood component to be obtained than with conventional blood donations.